 A Rising Generation Asserts Itself On Climate Change

-Spurred by what they see as a sluggish, ineffectual response to the existential threat of global warming, student activists from around the world plan to skip school today for what organizers call a Global Climate Strike.
+Spurred by what they see as a sluggish, ineffectual response to the existential threat of global warming, student activists from around the world are skipping school Friday, for what organizers call a Global Climate Strike.

-The focus for young activists is the United Nations Climate Action Summit taking place Monday in New York City.
+The young activists are protesting as the U.N. prepares to hold its Climate Action Summit on Monday in New York City.

-The strike's figurehead is 16-year-old Swedish activist Greta Thunberg, who traveled from Sweden to New York on an emission-free sailboat.
-A little over a year ago Thunberg began her school strike for the climate, by herself, outside the Swedish Parliament.
+The strike's figurehead is 16-year-old Swedish activist Greta Thunberg, who traveled from Sweden to New York on an emissions-free sailboat.
+A little over a year ago, Thunberg began her school strike for the climate by herself, outside the Swedish Parliament.

 Support for a school climate strike has since spread across the globe.
-In the last year Thunberg has been nominated for the Nobel Peace Prize by Norwegian lawmakers.
+In the past year, Thunberg has been nominated for the Nobel Peace Prize by Norwegian lawmakers.
 She's also met with Pope Francis and lawmakers in several countries.

-"We are currently on track for a world that could displace billions of people from their homes," Thunberg warned this week during a speech accepting Amnesty International's Ambassador of Conscience Award.
+"We are currently on track for a world that could displace billions of people from their homes," Thunberg warned this week as she accepted Amnesty International's Ambassador of Conscience Award.
 She ended her acceptance speech with a call to action: "See you on the streets!"

-In New York City thousands of students may fill the streets with Thunberg because, as the school district announced on Twitter, it is giving strikers excused absences.
-In Oregon Portland Public Schools is doing the same.
+In New York City, thousands of students are expected to fill the streets alongside Thunberg because, as the city's school district announced on Twitter, it is giving strikers excused absences.
+In Oregon, Portland Public Schools is doing the same.

 Strikes also are planned in rural areas where just a few dozen protesters are expected.
-Nicholas DuVernay, 17, organized a protest in his politically-conservative small town of La Grande, Ore.
+Nicholas DuVernay, 17, organized a protest in his politically conservative small town of La Grande, Ore.

 "Since, probably, the beginning of my junior year in high school I've been interested in climate science and pretty passionate about environmental topics," says DuVernay, who plans to study climate science when he attends college next year.